-The cost for the new M-5 work visa is $282 USD.
-This is lower than the previous TP-4 visa which cost $304 USD.
+The cost for the M- work visa is $325,32 USD including all fees.
+This is higher than the previous TP-4 visa which cost $304 USD.

 How to Apply for a Colombia Work Visa

-You can apply for a Colombia work visa in-person in Bogotá.
+You can apply for a Colombia work visa online.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
-In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.
+In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco, and Washington DC.

-- Photocopy of the first page of your valid passport where your personal data is displayed.
+- Photocopy of the first page of your passport with a minimum validity of six months where your personal data is displayed.